OctopusDeploy/docs/docs/octopus-cloud/index.md

 ## Invite Users to your Octopus Cloud Instance (v2 instances only)

-If you are trying to add new users to your Octopus Cloud instance, you can do that within the Octopus.com account.
-This feature is being rolled out gradually to everyone.
-If you have access to invites, you will see it within your instance panel.
+You can add new users to your Octopus Cloud instance from within your Octopus.com account.
+This feature is being rolled out gradually.
+If you have access to invites, you will see the invites in your instance panel.

 1. Simply log into your account at Octopus.com/signin
 1. Select 'Manage' on your instance panel